Hoorsana/Observer-2/README.md

 * sudo modprobe can-dev
 * sudo modprobe can-raw
 * sudo modprobe can-bcm
+* sudo modprobe peak_usb
 * sudo ip link set can0 type can bitrate 500000
 * sudo ip link set up can0

 (TODO: Add a script that runs there on every test run.)

-Test correct setup by running `candump` in one terminal and `cansend can0 000#00.11.22.33.44.55.66.77` in another.
+Test correct setup by running `candump can0` in one terminal and `cansend can0 000#00.11.22.33.44.55.66.77` in another.

 ##### Troubleshooting

+`netlink error -95 (Operation not supported)` when calling `cangw` - Most likely cause is failure to call `sudo modprobe can-gw`

 `Cannot find device "can0"` - PCAN dongle is probably not connected